oaklandgit/clibro/README.md

 ![Screenshot of a Clibro page by URL](/screenshots/clibro-by-url.png)

-Notice the image has numeric labels representing each link, which can be used to browse:
+The numeric labels represent the page's links.
+To follow a link, simply call it by its label:

 ```
 $ bro 45